The Best Wired Router for Home or Small Business

 Best Wired Router for Reliability

-No consideration of network gear can be complete without considering industry heavy-weight Cisco.
-While primarily focused on enterprise hardware, Cisco has developed a range of small business equipment equipment also suitable for home use.
-Among these is the decent RV340 VPN Router.
+No consideration of network gear can be complete without considering industry heavy-weight Cisco Systems.
+While primarily focused on enterprise hardware, Cisco has developed a range of small business equipment also suitable for home use.
+Among these is the decent RV340 VPN wired router.

 While you pay a bit for the name, you get the backing of a major industry player, and excellent hardware performance with all the features you’ll likely need, so it’s definitely worth a look.